open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

 ##### Figure 24.
-A typical publishManfests event
+A typical publishManifests event

-The _publishManfests_ event is sent when one agent would like to publish the capability of itself or other agents.
+The _publishManifests_ event is sent when one agent would like to publish the capability of itself or other agents.
 This will usually be in response to a _getManifests_ event (See section 1.17) but can also be used to make a delegation suggestion in response to an _utterance_ (Section 1.10).

 Once an agent receives a _getManifests_ event it can do a combination of the following:

 - Recommend one or more agents (including itself) to service this request.
 - Recommend one or more agents to help find who can service this request.

-In order to support this the _publishManfests_ event has two optional parameters:
+In order to support this the _publishManifests_ event has two optional parameters:

 - _servicingManifests_ - A list of agents that can service this request.
 - _discoveryManifests_ - A list of agents that can recommend other agents to service this request.

 A common response from the receiver of this event will be to examine the returned manifests to decide whether to issue an _invite_ to that agent.
-This _invite_ event would often be accompanied by the any _uuterance_ and _context_ events that were sent with the _getManifests_ event, suitably re-addressed to the agent that is being invited.
+This _invite_ event would often be accompanied by any _uuterance_ and _context_ events that were sent with the _getManifests_ event, suitably re-addressed to the agent that is being invited.

-If an agent receives any other event that it does not feel capable of servicing, it can also return a _publishManfests_ event as a recommendation to use the services of a different agent.
+If an agent receives any other event that it does not feel capable of servicing, it can also return a _publishManifests_ event as a recommendation to use the services of a different agent.
 This is a soft form of delegation.

 The optional _to_ can be used to indicate a specific agent to which the manifest is addressed.
 Otherwise any recipient should consider the proposal addressed to themselves.

-There is no requirement for a _speakerUri_ in the _from_ section in a _publishManfests_ event.
+There is no requirement for a _speakerUri_ in the _from_ section in a _publishManifests_ event.
 If one is provided then it is good practice for the receiving agent to pass this speakerUri along in any subsequent _invite_ event to this agent.

 Each list item in the recommendation should be in the manifest format as specified in [4].
 In addition to the keys specified in that document, the manifest object can contain one additional optional key that is not present in the manifest specification: